 What Type Of Roofing Warranty Do They Offer?

 Roofing warranties can be confusing and there are two different types.
 Some (not all) contractors will offer a workmanship warranty on their labor.
-This can vary from 1-3 years (we offer our customers a lifetime workmanship warranty).
+This can vary from 1-3 years (we offer our customers a 10 year workmanship warranty).

 The problem with lifetime warranties is that you want to be sure the company you’re hiring is going to be around for the next 10-20 years should you ever have a problem.
 When a brand new contractor without a track record makes a promise like this you have to ask yourself if they’ll be able to honor it.
 With the failure rate of new businesses the odds aren’t in your favor.
 Paragon Exteriors LLC has been providing roofing services throughout Waukesha and Milwaukee for over 10 years.